SimYunSup/bylinecms/README.md

 Enjoy and stay tuned!

-© 2025 Anthony Bouch and contributors — Licensed under the AGPLv3.
+Copyright © 2025 Anthony Bouch and contributors

+This project is licensed under the GNU Affero General Public License v3.0 or later.

+Major contributors:
+- Anthony Bouch
+- David Lipsky